06 Oct 2018 Pavel Petrov

 Word-of-mouth has been the primary opt-in channel for most first-time digital asset investors.
 More than 35% have joined cryptos after the hype Bitcoin created in December 2017, because of the “fear of missing out” principle (FOMO).

 The survey showed more than 75 percent of the respondents had familiarized themselves with cryptos.
-62 percent can engage into a conversation and keep it up when the subject is cryptocurrencies and blockchain.
+62 percent can engage in a conversation and keep it up when the subject is cryptocurrencies and blockchain.

 The survey is showing growing support for cryptocurrencies.
 Previous research conducted by YouGov Omnibus has shown more than 50% of young millennials want to invest in digital assets.